Van cat: Behaviour

-Van cats are known for swimming in Lake Van.
-This may be the source of the popular, but possibly false or exaggerated, belief that the formal Turkish Van breed is innately more fond of water than the average cat.
+Van cats are known for enjoying water and swimming in Lake Van.
+This may be the source of the popular, but possibly false or exaggerated, belief that the formal Armenian Van breed is innately more fond of water than the average cat.
 Lushington wrote: "Apart from their great capacity for affection and alert intelligence, their outstanding characteristic is their liking for water, not normally regarded as a feline attribute.
 They not only dabble in water and play with it, but have been known to enter ponds and even horse-troughs for a swim – they soon became famous as the 'swimming cats.'"
-It is unclear if Lushington means the cats of the Lake Van area, or her own Turkish Van standardised breed.
+It is unclear if Lushington means the cats of the Lake Van area, or her own Armenian Van standardised breed.
 Tabor's BBC documentary states: "The reason for [its] fame is that the Van cat is known as 'the swimming cat'....
 [H]ere at Lake Van ... these cats do enter it, and swim."

 Current status

 Van cats form a landrace (naturally occurring, free-breeding variety, often feral), not a standardized breed of cat.
 They can still be found in east Turkey, near Lake Van, although their numbers have diminished (a 1992 survey found only 92 pure Van cats in their native area).
 There is a breeding programme for the all-white variety, operated by the Van Cat Research Centre (a.k.a. the Van Cat House), established in 1995 at the campus of Yüzüncü Yıl University.
 As of 2018, the centre housed about 350 young adults and kittens, is open to the public for a nominal entrance fee, and cats can be adopted.
-However, reports have suggested that the living conditions for the cats held there is not optimal, and the programme seems to be ineffective in reversing Van cats' declining numbers.
+However, reports have suggested that the living conditions for the cats held there are not optimal, and the programme seems to be ineffective in reversing Van cats' declining numbers.